 What causes guttate psoriasis?

-- For some reason the germ (bacterium) group A beta-haemolytic streptococcus, which can cause a really sore throat, sometimes causes a skin reaction.
+- For some reason a group A beta-haemolytic streptococcus infection, which can cause a really sore throat, sometimes causes a skin reaction.

 - It's thought to be caused by your immune system going into 'overdrive' and accidentally reacting to your own skin.

 - The throat infection is found in about 80% of cases.